apluslms/aplus-course-template/start_here/module_chapter_structure.rst

 Chapter structure
 -----------------
 Once you have linked each chapter to the course structure, it is time to add some content to the chapters.
-Again, A+ have no restriction on how to layout the chapters, but we have some recommendation that will help you to have an organised and appealing course.
+Again, A+ have no restriction on how to layout the chapters, but below you can find some basic instructions on how to create an organised and appealing course.

+The above is maybe better?

 Introduction
 ............